Lagrangian Cobordism and Fukaya Categories: Proof of the main theorem

 Note that if $Q$ is chosen such that for some $z, v$ the function $q_z(v)$ does not have a critical point at $o_i$, where $i=$ even, then no solution $u$ of~\eqref{eq:jhol1} can have a constant projection at $o_i$.
 (In contrast, solutions with a constant projection over $o_i$ with $i=$ odd definitely exist.)

-\pbredb{ The class of perturbations described above is sufficient for the regularity of the moduli spaces of perturbed $J$-holomorphic polygons of index at most $1$.
-Indeed, due to our choices, the linearized operator corresponding to equation~\eqref{eq:jhol1} splits at every solution $u$ into horizontal and vertical parts.
-The vertical part can be assumed surjective in view of the choices that has been already made for $\fuk^{d}(M)$.
+\pbredb{The class of perturbations described above is sufficient for the regularity of the moduli spaces of perturbed $J$-holomorphic polygons \corr{as will be seen in Corollary \ref{c:ind-n-const}.
+Basically}, due to our choices, the linearized operator corresponding to equation~\eqref{eq:jhol1} \pbcorr{has} at every solution $u$ \pbcorr{a horizontal component (corresponding to $\mathbb{R}^2$) and a vertical one (corresponding to $M$)}.
+The vertical part can be assumed surjective in view of the choices made for $\fuk^{d}(M)$.
 As for the horizontal part, the argument splits into two cases.
 The first one is when $\pi \circ u$ is not constant and in that case Lemma~\ref{l:index-non-const} assures surjectivity of the respective operator.
 The second possible case is that $\pi \circ u$ is constant.
 As remarked above a (generic) suitable choice of $Q$ assures that $\pi \circ u$ equals to one of the $o_i$'s with $i=$~odd.
-Corollary~\ref{c:ind-0} then implies surjectivity for the horizontal operator. }
+Corollary~\ref{c:ind-0} then implies surjectivity for the horizontal operator. \corr{The actual argument is slightly more complicated as the splitting mentioned above applies for the moduli spaces of polygons with fixed punctures and the moduli spaces we are interested in are associated to polygons with moving punctures - see Corollary \ref{c:ind-n-const}.} }

 Notice also that the Floer complex $CF^{\mathcal{B}_{\gamma,h}}(\widetilde{L},\widetilde{L}')= \hom_{\mathcal{B}_{\gamma, h}}(\widetilde{L},\widetilde{L}')$ splits as a vector space: where $CF(L,L')=CF(L,L';H_{L,L'}, J_{L,L'})$ is the Floer complex in $\fuk^{d}(M)$.
 The $i$-th summand at the right-hand side of the above equality corresponds to the point $o_{i}$ and we will sometimes identify it as $CF(L,L')^{o_{i}}$.
 We use the following notation.
 For $x\in CF(L,L')$ and $1\leq i\leq l$ we denote by $x^{(i)}\in CF^{\mathcal{B}_{\gamma,h}}(\widetilde{L},\widetilde{L}')$ the element $(0,\ldots, 0, x, 0 \ldots, 0)\in CF(L,L')^{o_{i}}$ where $x$ is placed at the $i$-the spot.
 Such an element $(0,\ldots, 0, x, 0 \ldots, 0)\in CF(L,L')^{o_{i}}\subset CF^{\mathcal{B}_{\gamma,h}}(\widetilde{L},\widetilde{L}')$ will be called a morphism {\em of type} $o_{i}$.
 Morphisms of some type $o_{i}$ as before will be called homogeneous.
 We also denote $CF^{\mathcal{B}_{\gamma,h}}(\widetilde{L},\widetilde{L}')^{\leq \alpha}$ the partial sum $\oplus_{i=1}^{\alpha} CF(L,L')^{o_{i}}\subset CF^{\mathcal{B}_{\gamma,h}}(\widetilde{L},\widetilde{L}')$, $1\leq \alpha\leq l$.